osrf-migration/swarm-wiki/Tutorial_7-Find_person.md

 This tutorial demonstrates a complete (though incredibly naive) solution to the lost-person problem.
 It's intended as an example and perhaps a baseline against which to compare more intelligent solutions.

+Recall that the goal is to send a specially formatted message containing the current location of the lost person (which is represented graphically by a moving gray cube) back to the Base Of Operations (BOO), which is a special immobile "robot" (and is represented by a fixed gray cube).

 ## Prerequisites
 First, be sure to [install](https://bitbucket.org/osrf/swarm/wiki/Install.md) the swarm code.